mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

-Patching can be used to partially update any k8s resources (nodes,pods, deployments,etc).
-In this step, we are going to create an nginx container application ith some label using the kubectl, then update the label.
+Patching can be used to partially update any kubernetes resources (nodes,pods,deployments,etc).
+In this step, we are going to deployan nginx container with a label using the kubectl command, then update the label.

-Let's create a pod in the default namespace and add the label: `env=prod`:
+Let's create a pod with a label: `env=prod` in the default namespace:

 `kubectl run nginx --generator=run-pod/v1 --image=nginx --labels=env=prod`{{execute}}